 When you entrust your child to the care of a daycare facility, you trust the staff will be diligent and keep them safe.
 However, there can be accidents, which are incredibly likely if your child is using a playground.

 Playgrounds are a great way for children to exercise, socialize, and recreate.
 However, they can be dangerous and often lead to injuries.
-According to the Center for Disease Control and Prevention, children aged five to nine have higher rates of emergency department visits for playground injuries than any other age group.
+According to the National Institutes of Health, children aged five to nine have higher rates of emergency department visits for playground injuries than any other age group.

 Nearly half of the injuries sustained on a playground are severe, and most public injuries occur at schools or daycare centers.